Close connectedness of the moduli stack of reduced curves: Introduction

-where $c = \sum_i c_i$ and $p$ is the number of odd $c_i$s. \end{theorem}
+where $c = \sum_i c_i$ and $p$ is the number of odd $c_i$'s. \end{theorem}

-Using these dimension bounds, we find families of singularities of dimension too large to be contained in the boundary of $\moduli_{g,n}$ in $\UU_{g,n},$ which consequently must contain non-smoothable singularities.
-This yields an existence result for non-smoothable singularities, improving on results of Mumford, Pinkham, and Stevens.
-See Figure \ref{fig:smoothability}.
+Using these dimension bounds, we find families of singularities of dimension too large to be contained in the boundary of $\moduli_{g,n}$ in $\UU_{g,n}$, which consequently must contain non-smoothable singularities.
+This yields an existence result for non-smoothable singularities.